lopes-leonor/DAT-cycle-gan/README.md

 1. Create a .py settings file with training parameters and directories to save the results.
 An example is shown below:

 ```
-TRAIN_DIR - directory to save the results and weights of the model
-TEST_DIR - directory to save the generated images
-TRAIN_PET_CSV - csv file with the paths to the PET images to train and the labels (columns' names should be 'img_paths' and 'labels')
-TRAIN_SPECT_CSV - csv file with the paths to the SPECT images to train and the labels (columns' names should be 'img_paths' and 'labels')
-'''
 # Directory
 PROJ_DIR - main directory to save results
 TRAIN_DIR - directory to save the results and weights of the model